robbievanleeuwen/section-properties/docs/source/rst/theory.rst

 *coming soon...*

 ..
-Mention that Poisson's ratios should be relatively close as if the Poisson’s
+Mention that Poisson's ratios should be relatively close as if the Poisson's
     ratio is largely variable, the basic contention that sig_x = sig_y = sig_xy = 0
     ceases to be applicable.